How to save on depression medications

 Switching from a brick-and-mortar pharmacy to an online option can save you money on medications.
 That’s because online pharmacies have lower operating expenses, so they can offer medications at a better price.

-The Optum Store’s online pharmacy stocks many popular depression medications.
-These include citalopram (Celexa®), escitalopram (Lexapro®), trazodone (Desyrel®) and sertraline (Zoloft®).
+Medications may include citalopram (Celexa), escitalopram (Lexapro), trazodone (Desyrel), and sertraline (Zoloft).
 You can see prices up front.
 And you can buy with or without insurance, depending on which option is cheaper.

 2. Go generic

 Generic drugs are usually cheaper than their brand-name versions.
 Generic and brand-name versions are equally effective.
 They have the same medication and have both been deemed safe and effective by the Food and Drug Administration (FDA).
 The brand-name option just costs more to cover the research that went into making it.

 Ask your health care provider to prescribe generic medications when possible.